GUINEA BISSAU, GUINEA CONAKRY, SIERRA LEONE, LIBERIA, IVORY COAST, GHANA, TOGO AND BENIN

 We visit the Basilica of the Virgin of Peace, inspired of St Peter’s in Rome, is the largest building of Christianity on earth, unique the high colourful glass windows.
 We see wide boulevards where the few cars try to avoid the big potholes, Zebus and chickens.
 The huge government buildings, the lofty hotels up to 14 floors high, and even an artificial lake inhabited by crocodiles have a feeling of abandoned.

-Motorway departure for Abidjan that we will reach late morning.
-Beyond the lagoon, the “plateau” (the City District) is growing very fast, not horizontally as in most African towns but vertically, with its large modern buildings and skyscrapers.
+Motorway departure for Abidjan, beyond the lagoon, the “plateau” (the City District) is growing very fast, not horizontally as in most African towns but vertically, with its large modern buildings and skyscrapers.
 Not much land is available and the little available must be continually recovered from the waters of the Ebrié Lagoon.
 The modern City District is defined to the west by the harbour and its endless queues of people waiting for a public boat, and to the east by the silhouette of Saints Peter & Paul Cathedral.
-Chaotic traffic is the negative result of the fast-economic development of this country that after the civil war has some time reached the 6% of the GDP. https://www.youtube.com/watch?v=XpvcvYRQbhA
+Chaotic traffic is the negative result of the fast-economic development of this country that after the civil war has some time reached the 6% of the GDP.

 Drive to Grand Bassam: old Town built on a sand bank between the lagoon and the ocean.
 It was the former capital of the French Ivory Coast colony and now a maritime leisure resort for the Abidjanese.
 Thanks to its calm avenues shaded by tall trees, large bougainvillea and well-preserved colonial buildings, Grand Bassam has a magic atmosphere.
 The old post office is a jewel of colonial architecture.
 The Costume Museum, in the former governor’s palace, with its large outer staircase is a true architectural gem and its unique collection of tribal costumes, masks, ornaments and ethnographic photographs gives an interesting perception of the country history and culture.
 Continuation in direction East to the small town of Aboisso.

 Early departure, drive to the Ghana border.
-In Axim visit fort St Antonio built by the Portuguese in 1515 at the estuary of Ankobra River in a region rich in Gold.
-The coast of Ghana is unique in whole Africa for the concentration of ancient castles and forts.
-More than 80 fortifications where built by Europeans during three centuries, to trade in gold, ivory and slaves.
-The name of this region, from the first Portuguese navigator that discover it navigators in 15th century to the independence in 1957 was named Gold Coast from the abundance of the gold traded.
-31decemberv Gala dinner, in the African joyful stile.
+In Axim visit of the St Antonio fort, built by the Portuguese in 1515 at the estuary of Ankobra River in a region rich in Gold.
+The coast of Ghana is unique in the whole Africa for the concentration of ancient castles and forts.
+More than 80 fortifications where built by Europeans over three centuries, which served for trading gold, ivory and slaves.
+The first Portuguese navigatore named this region Gold Coast because of the abundance of the gold traded there.
+31st december: Gala dinner, in the African joyful stile.

-Full day dedicated to discovering ancient slave trade castles and syncretic animistic shrines.
-After a stop at Cape Coast we will visit Elmina Castle, the oldest European building in Africa.
+Full day spent discovering the ancient slave trade castles and syncretic animistic shrines.
+After a stop at Cape Coast,we will visit Elmina Castle, the oldest European building in Africa.

 The capital of Ghana has maintained its special identity despite the fast-paced development currently underway in this intriguing African vibe.
 We explore the old of James Town area, inhabited by the local population known as the Ga.
 Our tour ends with the visit of a workshop where they specialize in building fantasy coffins.
 These special handcrafted coffins can take on any shape: fruit, animals, fish, cars, airplanes…. the only limit being imagination!

-DAY 24 – LOME: COSMOPOLITAN AND STYLISH CAPITAL
+DAY 24: LOME: COSMOPOLITAN AND STYLISH CAPITAL Ghana / Togo

 Morning drive to Togo border.